progrium/go-extpoints/README.md

 	 ....
 	$ go install

 Okay, but it doesn't *do* anything!
-Let's make a builtin component that implements `ProgramParticipant`.
-Add a `builtin.go` file:
+Let's make a builtin command component that implements `Subcommand`.
+Add a `hello.go` file:

 ```
 package main